-One of the most common types of academic accommodations is extended time on timed tests so that students with disabilities have the same opportunity as their peers to demonstrate their knowledge.
+One of the most common academic accommodations is extended time on timed tests so that students with disabilities have the same opportunity as their peers to demonstrate their knowledge.
 The logistics for testing are typically arranged between the student and the faculty member.
-If needed, Student Disability Services can assist with final exam proctoring.
+If needed, Student Disability Services can assist with Final Exam Proctoring.